 MND Teacher Tools

-Check out these resources for implementing MND and related projects into your classroom.
-Don't forget to check our search feature to find these and other great tools.
+Check out these great resources for implementing MND and related Earth Science projects into your classroom.
+Don't just take our word for how useful these cubes are; read what a teacher says about them...

-Use the My NASA Data Cubes to guide students’ exploration of graphs, maps, and datasets to enrich their observations and inferences.
+Use the Data Literacy Cubes to guide students’ exploration of graphs, maps, and datasets to enrich their observations and inferences.

 NASA visualizers take data – numbers, codes – and turn them into animations people can see and quickly understand.
 You can become a data visualizer by creating your own flipbook animations using maps of science variables that NASA scientists commonly study to better understand the Earth System.
 There are six flipbooks available for different science variables: aerosols, cloud coverage, vegetation concentrations, precipitation, incoming solar radiation, and surface temperature.
 Each frame in the flipbooks shows monthly averages collected in 2016 and 2017.

 The activities in this guide will help students understand variations in environmental parameters by examining connections among different phenomena measured on local, regional and global scales.
 As students look at the connections between environmental data, they will see that the environment is the result of the interplay among many processes that take place on varying time and spatial scales.
 They will also understand that environmental processes are not bound by oceans, mountains, or country delineations–they are truly global in scope.

 Use your Cloud Teller to practice vocabulary, learn different cloud types, and help with NASA GLOBE cloud observations.

 Help students explore Sky Color and Sky Visibility with this tool.